 Some pets become “dysphoric” after anesthesia.
 Dysphoria is a state of restlessness or a feeling of ill at ease.
 Many animals will whine after anesthesia secondary to this.
 Animals that are whining after a painful procedure, I assume they are painful instead of assuming they are dysphoric and start with trying pain medications.
 If you are concerned, please contact us at 541-585-3739 or if Riverside Animal Hospital is closed, contact the Animal Emergency Center at 541-385-9110.

-Another reason heartworm preventatives are administered is as a monthly intestinal-parasite preventative.
-It is a dewormer!
+Heart worm preventative will also kill intestinal parasites like roundworms, whipworms and hook worms.
 Consider having your dog on a monthly heartworm preventative during the warmer months if they frequent dog parks, have contact with wildlife, eat feces (yuck!), travel, or live with children.

 These medications are processed by the liver and excreted by the kidneys.
 If either organ is not functioning well , your pet could become extremely ill or develop life-threatening disease.
 In rare instances, these medications can result in liver disease.
 Blood work is the only way we can gauge how well your pet is tolerating these medications.